Immaculata-LaSalle High School: La Salle High School

-Immaculata-LaSalle High School
+Immaculata-La Salle High School

-In September 1962, LaSalle High School was placed under the Christian Brothers of the Baltimore District, and Brother Patrick Ellis, FSC became the school's second principal.
-Along with Immaculata Academy, LaSalle formed a co-institutional school, which shared facilities but not faculties – Immaculata-LaSalle High School.
+In September 1962, La Salle High School was placed under the Christian Brothers of the Baltimore District, and Brother Patrick Ellis, FSC became the school's second principal.
+Along with Immaculata Academy, La Salle formed a co-institutional school, which shared facilities but not faculties – Immaculata-La Salle High School.
 Rev. Claude E. Brubaker was ILS' first supervising principal.
 On September 4 when Immaculata opened with 570 students and 25 teachers, there were three portable buildings that provided six extra classrooms.
-On September 29, 1962, the LaSalle Royals football team played their first game at 3:45 PM at Central Stadium (now a part of Florida International University) against Florida Air Academy of Melbourne, Florida.
+On September 29, 1962, the La Salle Royals football team played their first game at 3:45 PM at Central Stadium (now a part of Florida International University) against Florida Air Academy of Melbourne, Florida.
 The Air Academy won that game 6-0.

-On June 2, 126 Immaculata and 58 LaSalle seniors graduated from Church of the Little Flower (St. Theresa) in Coral Gables, Florida.
+On June 2, 126 Immaculata and 58 La Salle seniors graduated from Church of the Little Flower (St. Theresa) in Coral Gables, Florida.

 On September 3, 1963, ILS enrollment was 615.

-On February 4, 1964, Bishop Caroll dedicated the new Immaculata-LaSalle Science Building.
+On February 4, 1964, Bishop Caroll dedicated the new Immaculata-La Salle Science Building.
 On February 7 and 8, the 1964 Senior Class play - “The Peace Corps” was performed in the cafetorium.

 On April 24, 1964, the ILS Junior/Senior Prom was held at the DuPont Plaza Hotel in downtown Miami -the first prom to be held off campus.
 On April 26, ILS Spring Band and Choral Concert was held.
-On May 31, Immaculata and LaSalle seniors attended a Baccalaureate Mass at St. Hugh's Church in Coconut Grove.
-On June 1, 117 Immaculata seniors graduated with LaSalle and Christopher Columbus High Schools at Miami Beach Auditorium.
-It is the last time Immaculata and LaSalle seniors will wear separate class rings.
+On May 31, Immaculata and La Salle seniors attended a Baccalaureate Mass at St. Hugh's Church in Coconut Grove.
+On June 1, 117 Immaculata seniors graduated with La Salle and Christopher Columbus High Schools at Miami Beach Auditorium.
+It is the last time Immaculata and La Salle seniors will wear separate class rings.
 These graduating seniors, most of whom were born in 1946, are the first of the post-war “Baby Boomer” generation to graduate from high school.